 The Headmaster is available to assist students with a wide range of personal concerns, including social, family, or emotional issues, and substance abuse.
-The Academy also contract with a licensed counselor to work with students that are referred for services by the Headmaster and with approval from the student's parents.
-The services of this counselor are limited to students who are experiencing struggles outside of school that are impacting their ability to flourish at school.
 The Headmaster may also provide information about community resources to address these concerns.
 A student who wishes to meet with the Headmaster should set an appointment through the Office Manager.